Maracanã Stadium: 21st century, renovations and 2014 FIFA World Cup

 Following its 50th anniversary in 2000, the stadium underwent renovations which would increase its full capacity to around 103,000.
 After years of planning and nine months of closure between 2005 and 2006, the stadium was reopened in January 2007 with an all-seated capacity of 87,000.

 Layout following the 2010s reconstruction of the Maracanã.
-Used for the landmark events, pictured below depicts the closing ceremony of the 2014 FIFA World Cup.
+Used for landmark events, pictured below depicts the closing ceremony of the 2014 FIFA World Cup.

 For the 2014 World Cup and 2016 Olympics and Paralympics, a major reconstruction project was initiated in 2010.
-The original seating bowl, with a two-tier configuration, was demolished, giving way to a new primarily one-tier seating bowl with a space for 78,639 spectators.The old boxes, which were installed at a level above the stands for the 2000 FIFA Club World Championship, were dismantled in the process.
+The original seating bowl, with a two-tier configuration, was demolished, giving way to a new primarily one-tier seating bowl with a space for 78,639 spectators.
+The old boxes, which were installed at a level above the stands for the 2000 FIFA Club World Championship, were dismantled in the process.
 The new seats are colored yellow, blue and white, which combined with the green of the playing field form the Brazilian national colors.
 In addition, the grayish tone has returned as the main façade color of the stadium.
 The original stadium's roof in concrete was removed and replaced with a fiberglass tensioned membrane coated with polytetra-fluoroethylene.
 The new roof covers 95% of the seats inside the stadium, unlike the former design, where protection was only afforded to some seats in the upper ring and the bleachers above the gate access of each sector.

 On 30 May 2013, a friendly game between Brazil and England scheduled for 2 June was called off by a local judge because of safety concerns related to the stadium.
 The government of Rio de Janeiro appealed the decision and the game went ahead as originally planned, ended in a 2–2 draw.
 This match marked the reopening of the new Maracanã.

 In April 2013, the Rio de Janeiro state government began evaluating bids to administer the stadium for a 35-year-long concession.
 Two companies bid – one a combination of Odebrecht, AEG and IMX, a company owned by Brazilian billionaire Eike Batista, and the other Brazilian building company OAS together with French Lagardère Group and Johan Cruyff Arena managing company.
 The Odebrecht led group were awarded the contract.

 On 12 June 2014, the 2014 FIFA World Cup opened with host nation Brazil defeating Croatia 3–1, but that match was held at Arena Corinthians in São Paulo.
 The first game of the World Cup to be held in Maracanã was a 2–1 victory by Argentina over Bosnia and Herzegovina on 15 June 2014, being the only stadium for the tournament used previously in 1950.
 Brazil would have played at the Maracanã if they reached the final, but instead they lost 7–1 to Germany in the semi-finals.